Timothy-Pulliam/blog/src/pages/blog/tfenv.md

 description: "creating a virtual environment with tfenv"
 pubDate: "Dec 13 2022"
 heroImage: "/Timothy-Pulliam/terraform-hero.png"
+previewText: "If you are writing many terraform configs, or your team is large, it’s really important to make sure everyone is using the same Terraform version.
+This is where Terraform virtual environments come in."
 ---

 When writing a Terraform config, you should [specify the version of Terraform](https://developer.hashicorp.com/terraform/language/settings#specifying-a-required-terraform-version) you are using.
 This ensures that anyone using your terraform config is using the same version of the CLI tool.
 This is set in the terraform block, usually in main.tf, like so